arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

     test <@ parsed = SoloArtist artist @>
 ```

 This doesn't seem such a big deal, does it?
-There are in fact 2 problems
+In fact, there are 2
-here.
+problems here.

 - This approach falls short, it does not scale.
 - Parsing logic is too much coupled with other concerns.